 While there is some overlap in what dentists and oral surgeons do there are clear differences.

 - Go to the dentist first: This should always be your first stop.
 The dentist is there to check on the health of your teeth and gums.
-They perform routine check-ups, fill cavities, treat early-stage gum disease, take x-rays, order and fit dentures, place crowns and bridges, perform root canals and prescribe medications.
+They perform routine check-ups, fill cavities, treat early-stage gum disease, take x-rays, order and fit dentures, place crowns and bridges, perform root canals, can answer questions about removing mercury amalgam fillings, and prescribe medications.
 A dentist can easily perform a tooth extraction but will often refer you to an oral surgeon if it’s for wisdom teeth.